uv547756/uv547756/README.md

 My name is **Utkarsh**, I am a college student taking BTech Computer Science. 🏫

-I have a huge interest in Artificial Intelligence as well as AOSP and the coding involved!
+I have a huge interest in Artificial Intelligence as well as AOSP!
 Currently studying Python, C/C++ and DSA.

-Currently working on a ML model to tackle Mentak Health related issues for an upcoming hackathon.
+Currently working on an NLP based Language Translating model for an upcoming hackathon.

 I love to join different communities and contribute to the open source society!